Comments ON 2015 June 26

 1 Comments 2013 April 25

 Replacing a belt-driven fan on your engine with a Flex-a-lite electric fan can be a great way to improve power, fuel economy and even give you a quicker engine warm-up.
-But how do you choose the right electric fan for your application from the 82 different part numbers on Flex-a-lite.com?
+But how do you choose the right electric fan for your application from the dozens of part numbers on Flex-a-lite.com?

 The first step is to know what fits.
 We covered this in an article and video previously (How to Choose an Electric Fan).
 In this article and video, we're going to spend more time talking about the differences between the various fans that fit your application to help you get the right electric fan.
 Continue reading